 The “gun to my head” test: A guide to spotting the biggest profits in every book category, and knowing what books sell on Amazon for the biggest profits

-There are two skills I would say are tied for first place on the list of things that you stand to make the most money on, yet that the fewest people master (and almost no one talks about):
+There are two skills I would say are tied for first place on the list of things that Amazon sellers stand to make the most money with, yet that the fewest sellers master:

-So, to get you on the fast-track without a lot of “studying,” I put together a crash course on this subject.
-Basically this guide covers what I would be looking for if someone put me in front of a table of books, put a gun to my head, and told me I had 60 seconds to make $10.
+Basically this guide covers what I would be looking for if someone put me in a room of books, put a gun to my head, and told me I had 60 seconds to make $10.

 None of these are “titles.”
 Titles come and go.
 These are book categories within book categories that are profitable a disproportionate percentage of the time.

 Here’s the deal: Not everyone can pick up my book sourcing video course.
-So this report is for them (and people who want something they can print out and read in the bathtub).
+So this report is for those people (and sellers who want something they can print out and read in the bathtub).

-So here it is, for all current or aspiring booksellers: A (very quick) rundown of the #1 thing I look for in every major book category, and how to know what books sell on Amazon for the biggest profits.
+So here it is, for all current or aspiring booksellers: A (very quick) rundown of the #1 thing to look for in every major book category, and how to know what books sell on Amazon for the biggest profits.

 This should have been an outtake from the Book Sourcing: 1k In A Day course, but I decided to leave it in.